 Some other advantages of walking are that it is less impact on your body than running and the most important point is that you have time to think and take in the surroundings.

 The time walking gives you to look at and take in your surroundings is where our coast comes in, most of us can easily get to the coast for the day.
-If you are in London then a short train journey will get you exploring, check out our top 5.
+If you are in London then a short train or car journey will get you exploring, check out our London closest beach list.

 As well as the fitness aspects, walking is a great activity the whole family can do together.
 What you undertake is really dependent on the age makeup of your family: